-Micro Focus Fortify Static Code Analyzer can match a rule to functions without finding an issue related to the rule.
+Fortify Static Code Analyzer can match a rule to functions without finding an issue related to the rule.
 For example, a tainted data source rule matches the source function but the tainted data entering at that function does not reach a sink.

-Note: To use the rule ID to locate related issues, see "Searching for Issues" on page 72, or create visibility or folder filters.
+Note: To use the rule ID to locate related issues, see "Search Syntax" on page 64, or create visibility or folder filters.